TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

       within the :term:`path entry` to which it is assigned.
 If a spec cannot be found, ``None`` is returned.
-When passed in, ``target`` is a module object that the finder may use to make a more educated guess about what spec to return. :func:`importlib.util.spec_from_loader` may be useful for implementing concrete ``PathEntryFinders``.
+When passed in, ``target`` is a module object that the finder may use to make a more educated guess about what spec to return. :func:`importlib.util.spec_kutoka_loader` may be useful for implementing concrete ``PathEntryFinders``.

       .. versionadded:: 3.4